 Serums are such an important step and product for your skincare routine.
 A little refresher, serums go on after you’ve cleansed and toned, and before you moisturize.
 They truly pack a punch and are usually the most potent in terms of ingredients.
 Hyaluronic acid is probably the #1 ingredient you should be looking for to help your skin’s natural moisture barrier.
 Use it in a serum and underneath a rich moisturizing cream to ensure ultimate hydration.

 In addition to a face serum, I really love the Necessaire body serum that’s packed with hyaluronic acid.
 This is great to put on after you get out of the shower and before you apply moisturizer to your whole body.
-Body washes can be stripping of your natural oils so adding in this extra step can pack a big punch in terms of hydration.
+Body washes can strip you of your natural oils so adding in this extra step can pack a big punch in terms of hydration.

 Cover Your Skin When Outdoors